asterisk/documentation/docs/Development/Roadmap/AstriDevCon-2015.md

----
+!!! note Where is Sean's Presentation?

-**Note: Where is Sean's Presentation?** Sean, in a fit of daring, presented completely without slides.
+    Sean, in a fit of daring, presented completely without slides.
 Impressive!

----
+[//]: # (end-note)

 * Sean has now migrated/rewritten several systems that previously used AMI and AGI with Asterisk 11 to Asterisk 13, ARI, Go, and Docker